aclaudio123/web-dev-projects/simple_restaurant_menu/README.md

 # web-dev-projects

-In this lesson, we'll continue building our HTML and CSS skills by creating a simple restaurant menu website.
+These projects are pet projects to continue building my HTML and CSS skills.

+1. simple restaurant menu website.